-Many folks in the circles I travel have deep concerns about animals, and often work selflessly and tirelessly to support animal rights.
-(How pysched were you about The Cove‘s Oscar last night?)
+Many folks have deep concerns about animals, and often work selflessly and tirelessly to support animal rights.
+(How pysched were you about The Cove‘s Oscar?)
 They tend to eat low on the food chain, often eschewing animal products entirely — including foods like honey and clothing made from wool.
-I applaud their principles and deep care for the more-than-human world (as scholar Chaone Mallory refers to it).
+I applaud their principles and deep care for the more-than-human world (as ecofeminist scholar Chaone Mallory refers to it).

 But as a physician I often see a disconnect on this issue when it comes to certain kinds of health care.
 For instance, many activists refuse to eat low-impact, health-promoting animal products but don’t think twice about prescription or over-the-counter medications that are tested extensively and cruelly on animals.

 I want to be very clear: I am not saying people shouldn’t take drugs when they need them.
 From an activist perspective, you’re no good to your mission if you’re too ill to act!
 I’m curious, however, about balancing harms.
 Is regular consumption of fish/fish oil more cruel than what went into creating Prozac?

 In my question to quantify the extent of pharmaceutical testing on animals, I sent a note to People for the Ethical Treatment of Animals.
 Below is their response.

 Dear Dr. Izakson,